Type 1 Ho-Ki

-Development and history
+History, development and prototypes

+The Japanese Army began developing tractors and prime movers in the early 1930s to give the field artillery greater mobility.
+They included production tractors, such as the Type 92 5 t prime mover I-Ke, Type 92 8 t prime mover Ni-Ku, Type 94 4 t prime mover Yo-Ke, Type 95 13 t prime mover Ho-Fu, Type 98 4 t prime mover Shi-Ke, and the Type 98 6 t prime mover Ro-Ke.
+All lacked armour and were small tracker type designs, except for the Type 98 6 t prime mover Ro-Ke of 1939, and the subsequent experimental 16 t prime mover Chi-Ke of 1940/41.
+The Type 98 6 t prime mover Ro-Ke had six road wheels on each side of the chassis and weighted 6.9 ton.
+The experimental 16 t prime mover Chi-Ke was a heavy prime mover with five road wheels on each side and a small crane at the back end.
+It did not go into production.

-The Type 1 Ho-Ki was produced as a result of a request from the army for a heavy armored artillery tractor, which could also serve as a personnel transport in order to increase the motorization and cross-country capabilities of the land forces.
-Several prototypes were built.
-The first one built on a Type 92 tankette chassis was known as the Type TC.
-The second prototype built was known as the Type TE.
+The Type 1 Ho-Ki was produced as a result of a request from the army for a heavy armoured artillery tractor, which could also serve as a personnel transport in order to increase the motorization and cross-country capabilities of the land forces.
 Development of both tracked and half-track APCs intensified in 1941, with two production versions confusingly designated “Type 1" (see the Type 1 Ho-Ha half-track).

+Several APC prototypes of what became known as the Type 1 Ho-Ki were built.
+The first one was built on a Type 92 tankette chassis and known as the experimental Type TC.
+A second prototype built was known as the experimental Type TE.
+An experimental prime mover version of the Type TE was also tested.
+Thereafter, an experimental prime mover version known as the Type TG was produced, which had a further modified undercarriage without support rollers.

-The fully tracked Type 1 Ho-Ki was built by Hino Motors, but only in small quantities.
+The Type 1 Ho-Ki was built by Hino Motors, but only in small quantities.
 Although the Japanese Army had employed mechanized infantry formations in China from the mid-1930s, the general view of field commanders was that armored transports were too slow compared with normal trucks, and thereby unable to keep up with the speed necessary for contemporary infantry tactics.
 In addition, with the priorities of Japanese military production focusing on combat aircraft, warships and other offensive weaponry, most of the experimental APC and AFV designs never made it past the prototype stage.
-By the time the Type 1 Ho-Ki entered mass production in 1944, raw materials were in very short supply, and much of Japan's industrial infrastructure had been destroyed by American bombing.
-The total number produced is unknown.
+By the time the Type 1 Ho-Ki entered regular production in 1944, raw materials were in very short supply, and much of Japan's industrial infrastructure had been destroyed by American bombing.
+An exact total number of the units produced is unknown.